Arturo Pérez-Reverte: Personal life

 Pérez-Reverte started his journalistic career writing for the now-defunct newspaper Pueblo and then for Televisión Española (the Spanish state-owned television broadcaster), often as a war correspondent.
 Becoming weary of the internal affairs at TVE, he resigned as a journalist and decided to work full-time as a writer.

 His teenage daughter Carlota was billed as a co-author of his first Alatriste novel.
 He lives between La Navata (near Madrid) and his native Cartagena, from where he enjoys sailing solo in the Mediterranean.
-He is a friend of Javier Marías, who presented Pérez-Reverte with the title of Duke of Corso of the Kingdom of Redonda micro nation.
+He was a friend of Javier Marías, who presented Pérez-Reverte with the title of Duke of Corso of the Kingdom of Redonda micro nation.

 His nephew Arturo Juan Pérez-Reverte is a professional footballer playing for FC Cartagena.

-Perez-Reverte owns a library which has an estimated of 32,000 books.
+Perez-Reverte owns a library which has an estimated 32,000 books, as stated by himself.

 Controversies

 Mexican novelist Verónica Murguía accused Arturo Pérez-Reverte of plagiarizing her work.
 On 10 November 1997 Murguía published a short story, titled "Historia de Sami", in the magazine El laberinto urbano.
 Months later, in March 1998, Pérez-Reverte published a story in El Semanal, with the title "Un chucho mejicano", bearing close similarities in narration, chronology, phrases, and in the anecdote.
 Pérez-Reverte's story was recently republished in a re-compilation for the text Perros e hijos de perra (Alfaguara), and Murguía noticed the plagiarism at that time.
 Murguía would not proceed with a legal case but asked for an apology and the removal of the story from his text.
 Meanwhile, Pérez-Reverte apologized and noted that the story he published he wrote exactly as it was told to him by writer Sealtiel Alatriste.